joey-1337/shopify-bot/README.md

 ## Installation

-Installation have been tested on Arch Linux 2021.01.01-amd64 and Debian 10.7.0-amd64, MacOS and Windows support should be coming in the foresable future... everything should probably work fine on Mac if you have installed the required dependancies.
+Installation has been tested on Arch Linux 2021.01.01-amd64 and Debian 10.7.0-amd64, MacOS and Windows support should be coming in the foresable future... everything should probably work fine on Mac if you have installed the required dependancies.
 The code should *theoretically* work on Windows if you compile it manually, but I have not tried it yet.
 Support for CPU architectures other than amd64 is not planned.
 Takes up ~ 90mb of space once installed, the install script should not take very long to execute.

 __requirements to run install.sh__:
   - bash